 As you can see, it’s very easy to transfer files from FTP to Dropbox and the entire process has not asked you to download and upload.
 In addition to “Cloud Transfer”, MultCloud also has “Cloud Sync” and other functions.

-For “Cloud Sync”, it allows you to create sync relationships across clouds.
-Currently, it supports: Real Time Sync, One-way Sync and Two-way Sync.
-For “One-way Sync”, it has 7 modes including “Simple Sync”, “Mirror Sync”, “Move Sync”, “Update Sync”, “Cumulative Sync”, “Incremental Sync’ and “Full Backup Sync”.
+"Cloud Sync" allows you to create sync relationships across clouds.
+Currently, it supports Real Time Sync, One-way Sync and Two-way Sync.
+And, “One-way Sync” contains 7 modes including “Simple Sync”, “Mirror Sync”, “Move Sync”, “Update Sync”, “Cumulative Sync”, “Incremental Sync’ and “Full Backup Sync”.
 So if you want to sync photos between OneDrive and Google Photos, you can use this feature.

-Also, you can use MultCloud to upload files to clouds, copy files from one cloud to another cloud directly without logging in and out.
-Even more conveniently, you can upload files to your clouds through URL, torrent files and magnet links with “Remote Upload”.
-For example, if you want to download torrents files directly to MEGA cloud, you can make full use of this feature.
+Also, you can use MultCloud to upload files to clouds and copy files from one cloud to another cloud directly without logging in and out.
+Even more conveniently, you can upload files to your clouds through URLs, torrent files, and magnet links with “Remote Upload”.
+For example, if you want to download torrents to Dropbox, you can make full use of this feature.